-Rémoulade is a mayonnaise loaded with flavor.
-Originally created in France but common in Creole cooking, it is made with Louisiana-style hot sauce, capers, and tarragon; we added Worcestershire and bell pepper.
-Though it is normally served with fried-fish dishes such as our Cornmeal Fried Catfish, we also like it with boiled shellfish or mixed into a potato salad.
+Rémoulade is essentially a homemade mayonnaise loaded with flavor.
+The sauce was originally created in France, but we put a Creole spin on it with the addition of Louisiana-style hot sauce, Worcestershire, and bell pepper.
+Though it’s normally served with fried-fish dishes such as our Cornmeal Fried Catfish, we also like it with boiled shrimp or mixed into a potato salad.

-- In a medium mixing bowl, whisk egg yolks and Dijon mustard until eggs are broken up and evenly blended.
-Continue whisking and slowly add oil by pouring it down the side of the bowl in a thin stream.
+- 1Whisk the egg yolks and Dijon in a medium bowl until evenly blended.
+Continue whisking and slowly add the oil by pouring it down the side of the bowl in a thin stream.

 - 2Once all of the oil has been added, whisk in the lemon juice, hot sauce, Worcestershire, and measured salt and pepper until evenly combined.

 - 3Mix in the remaining ingredients until evenly combined.
 Taste and season with additional salt and pepper as needed.
 If not using immediately, refrigerate the rémoulade in an airtight container for up to 4 days.